rmcgrath050/Learning-Journal/Module 3 - Programming and Scripting Essentials/Topic1/Elearning.md

 <br>
 - All data in Unix is organised into files.
 All files are organised into directories.
 These directories are organised into a tree-like structure called the “Filesystem”.
 - The filesystem hierarchy standard (FHS) is a reference describing the conventions used for the layout of Unix-like systems.
 - It has been made popular by its use in Linux distributions, but it is used by other Unix-like systems as well.
 It is maintained by the       Linux Foundation.

+Lessions continued on Lecture notes....